 • Strong headache.

-In the case of a head bite, the incubation period is halved.
-If you do not start treatment in a timely manner, the intensity of the disease will increase.
+In the case of a bite to the head, the incubation period is halved.
+If treatment is not started in a timely manner, the intensity of the disease will increase.

 Manifestation of encephalitis after a tick bite

-There are several types of encephalitis, which are distinguished by the characteristic symptoms manifested in humans.
+There are several types of encephalitis, which are distinguished by characteristic symptoms, manifested in humans.

 • malaise of the whole body;